MAIF/thoth/readme.md

 These libs are based on :
  * Vavr for functional stuff (immutable `List`, `Either`, `Future`)
- * Akka stream for reactive streams
+ * Pekko stream for reactive streams
  * jackson for json
  * jooq to build query
  * vertx for reactive postgresql database access